Out-of-Pocket Insulin Costs for Seniors

 Seniors will be able to go on to the CMS website and compare their prescription drug plan options to find a participating sponsor and plan that fits their needs.
 Enrollment would begin in the fall for coverage starting on January 1, 2021.
 There have also been numerous actions that have been taken in response to COVID-19 to support individuals with type 1 diabetes in accessing and affording insulin.

 It is encouraging to see drug manufacturers and insurance companies making changes to improve access and affordability of life-sustaining medications such as insulin.
 Diabetes Research Connection (DRC) will continue to stay abreast of these trends and how they impact diabetes management.
 DRC provides critical funding for researchers focused on type 1 diabetes to find a cure and improve prevention and treatment options as well as the quality of life.
-To learn more, visit https://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.